rounakdatta/Xcheck/README.md

     3. Check the authenticity of a news source.

-1. Articles can be analyzed by feeding them to a machine learning model (Passive Aggressive Classifier) which predicts the genuinity of the content after it's trained through predefined datasets of classified real vs Xfake news.
+1. Articles can be analyzed by feeding them to a machine learning model (Passive Aggressive Classifier) which predicts the genuinity of the content after it's trained through predefined datasets of classified real vs fake news.
 2. Search terms can be analyzed by doing a Google search (first 100 entries) and and ensuring if the news corresponding to the keywords have been covered by reliable news sources and aggregators.
 For every search term covered by a reliable news source it recieves a score of +1, while we heavily penalize fake sources.
 If multiple fake sources cover the news then we penalize the truth score even harder.
 We also look for keywords like 'hoax', 'fake', etc in the payload content.
 3. An URL (news source) can be analyzed if it's authentic by checking it in our database of true news provider and false news provider.